LibertyDSNP/spec/pages/Frequency/Operations.md

 # Operations
 ## Method of execution
 DSNP Operations are executed on Frequency via on-chain transactions, also known as extrinsic calls.
-An extrinsic is a type of function defined in the [Polkadot Protocol Specification](https://spec.polkadot.network/id-extrinsics).
+An extrinsic is a type of parachain transaction (see [Polkadot Technical Reference](https://docs.polkadot.com/reference/parachains/blocks-transactions-fees/transactions/)).
 A Pallet is a Substrate runtime module and also a Cargo crate.

 ### MSA Pallet